 Frequently Asked Questions (FAQs):

+Do you still have questions about travelling with your pet?
 We’ve answered some of the most common ones below.

+- Can I Fly With My Pet?
 If you have a small dog or cat, you should be able to fly with your pet in the passenger cabin.
-The cargo compartment is the only option for those with a larger pet or one not allowed in the cabin.
+The cargo compartment is the only option for those with a giant pet or one not allowed in the cabin.
+However, these rules vary greatly.
+Check the pet policy of the airline you plan on flying to know if you can fly with your pet.

+- Are Long Flights Safe for Pets?
 Most adult pets, regardless of size or breed, do fine on long-haul flights.
 However, some pets take long-haul flights (or flights in general) better than others – just as with humans.
+If possible, take your pet on a shorter flight first to see how they handle the stress.

+- What’s the Safest Way to Drive With a Pet?
 If you have a dog, harnesses and pet seat belts are equally good for a safe trip.
-There are also crash-tested carriers and crates that can be attached to the seat belt.
+Crash-tested carriers and crates can also be attached to the seat belt.
+These crates are often suitable for a wide range of pets, making them the safest option for many pet owners.

 Have Fun and Stay Safe When Traveling With Your Pet: